Hope you're enjoying this post! If you'd like me to handle your marketing—

 Go Live: After completing the above steps, you can now make the new website live by making the DNS changes or publishing the new version.

-Once the new website is live, it’s crucial to ensure that search engines can crawl and index it.
+Once the new SEO website is live, it’s crucial to ensure that search engines can crawl and index it.
 If your new site cannot be crawled, search engines won’t discover your updated content, which can lead to a severe drop in rankings.
 Here’s how to ensure your site is fully crawlable:

 It’s essential to set up tracking correctly to monitor how your new website performs post-migration.
 This involves ensuring that all analytics tools are functioning as expected.